Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: 200 - quadrupole spectra

 \subsection{Quadrupole spectra inferred from $\bf v_2(p_t)$ data}

 Fig.~\ref{x2} (right) shows data (points) from Fig.~\ref{x1} (right) multiplied by SP spectra in the form $(2/N_{part})\bar \rho_{0i}(y_t)$ for each hadron species to obtain $(2/N_{part})V_{2i}(y_{ti}) / p_t(\text{lab})$.
-The triangles represent more-recent MB 200 GeV pion data with higher statistics~\cite{newstarpion} as in Fig.~\ref{x1}.
+Solid triangles represent more-recent MB 200 GeV pion data with higher statistics~\cite{newstarpion} as in Fig.~\ref{x1}.
+That figure corresponds to Fig.~9 of Ref.~\cite{quadspec}.

 The SP spectrum for 200 GeV pions is shown in Fig.~\ref{alice5} (a) of App.~\ref{spspec} for comparison with 2.76 TeV \pbpb\ spectra.
 Spectra for the lower energy are somewhat softer as expected.
 The data in Fig.~\ref{x2} (right) then include by construction a factor $p_t' / p_t$ relative to quadrupole spectrum $ \bar \rho_2(y_t,\Delta y_{t0})$ as defined by Eq.~(\ref{stuff}).
-Curves through data are back-transformed from a universal quadrupole spectrum on $m_t' - m_i$ (solid curve in Fig.~\ref{xbig}) with (dashed) and without (solid) factor $p_t' / p_t$ derived from Eq.~(\ref{kine}) that includes factor $\gamma_t (1-\beta_t) \approx 0.55$ for $\Delta y_{t0} \approx 0.6$.
+Curves through data are back-transformed from a universal quadrupole spectrum on $m_{ti}' - m_i$ (solid curve in Fig.~\ref{xbig}) with (dashed) and without (solid) factor $p_t' / p_t$ derived from Eq.~(\ref{kine}) that includes factor $\gamma_t (1-\beta_t) \approx 0.55$ for $\Delta y_{t0} \approx 0.6$.

-Fig.~\ref{xbig} shows quadrupole spectra on $m_t' - m_i$ {\em in the boost frame} for three hadron species as defined by the $y$-axis label.
-The lab-frame quadrupole spectra (points) in Fig.~\ref{x2} (right) are multiplied by $p_t / p_t' = p_t(\text{lab}) / p_t(\text{boost})$ (since $\Delta y_{t0}$ is precisely known from the data common zero intercept in Fig.~\ref{x1}, right), transformed to $y_t'$ in the boost frame by shifting data and curves to the left on \yt\ by $\Delta y_{t0}$ (hence $\Delta y_{t0} \rightarrow 0$), and transformed to densities on $m_t' - m_i$ with Jacobian $y_t' / (m_t' - m_i) p_t'$.
+Fig.~\ref{xbig} shows quadrupole spectra on $m_{ti}' - m_i$ {\em in the boost frame} for three hadron species as defined by the $y$-axis label.
+The lab-frame quadrupole spectra (points) in Fig.~\ref{x2} (right) are multiplied by $p_t / p_t' = p_t(\text{lab}) / p_t(\text{boost})$ (since $\Delta y_{t0}$ is approximated from the data common zero intercept in Fig.~\ref{x1}, right), transformed to $y_t'$ in the boost frame by shifting data and curves to the left on \yt\ by $\Delta y_{t0}$ (hence $\Delta y_{t0} \rightarrow 0$), and transformed to densities on $m_{ti}' - m_i$ with Jacobian $y_{ti}' / (m_{ti}' - m_i) p_t'$.
 The $v_2/p_t$ data errors have been similarly transformed assuming that SP spectrum errors are negligible.
-The resulting spectra, rescaled relative to pions with the statistical-model factors indicated on the plot, are found to coincide precisely over the entire $m_t'$ acceptance.
-Note that Lambda data extend to $p_t = 5.6$ GeV/c in the lab frame but only 3 GeV/c in the boost frame (or $m_t' - m_i = 2.25$ GeV/$c^2$).
+The resulting spectra, rescaled relative to pions with statistical-model factors indicated on the plot, are found to coincide precisely over the entire $m_{ti}'$ acceptance.
+Note that Lambda data extend to $p_t = 5.6$ GeV/c in the lab frame but only 3 GeV/c in the boost frame (or $m_{ti}' - m_i = 2.25$ GeV/$c^2$).
+The new pion data (solid triangles) extend to 6.5 GeV/c in Fig.~\ref{x1} (left) and fall exactly on curves back transformed from $\hat S_2(m_{ti}')$ in Fig.~\ref{xbig} that was determined before the new data were encountered.
+The data cover a \pt\ interval far beyond what is conventionally assumed valid for hydro treatments (e.g.\ $p_t < 3$ GeV/c for Ref.~\cite{shen}).